apatel762/home-infra/README.md

 I don't remember that working for me, but maybe the change would only take place after downloading the nvidia drivers?
 (So in other words, it did work but it wasn't a complete solution).

+#### Issues with spacemacs
+When emacs was hanging at contacting host, restarting it a couple of times seemed to have fixed it.

+When spacemacs was throwing warnings about org-projectile-per-project (saying that the function definition is void), I fixed it by deleting the elpa files: `find ~/.emacs.d/elpa -name "*elc" -delete`.
+When I restarted emacs, the issue was gone.